PabloMartinFluvia/myGame-connect4/docs/dev-resume/responsibilities.md

 Global: manage how play just one game (start use case & place token use case).

 ## Turn
-Global: encapsulate the player's interface (all requests to any player must be throw turn).
+Global: manage the behaviour of player in the actual turn.